onion 'Red Baron'

 A mid-late maturing variety with flattish-round bulbs of a beautiful dark red colour.
 An excellent cropper producing attractive, firm well flavoured bulbs which keep well.
 An attractive addition in the salad bowl.

-- Garden care: Plant onion sets from mid-February to March, 15cm (6in) apart in rows 30cm (12in) apart.
+- Garden care: Plant onion sets so that the tips are just showing and firm the soil around them from mid-March to mid-April, 15cm (6in) apart in rows 30cm (12in) apart.
 Lift the onions when they are mature (normally in August) and allow them to dry before using.

 Do you want to ask a question about this?If so, click on the button and fill in the box below.
 We will post the question on the website, together with your alias (bunnykins, digger1, plantdotty etc etc) and where you are from (Sunningdale/Glasgow etc).
 We'll also post the answer to your question!